Do your kids love watching YouTube?

 YouTube has a built in safety feature that blocks most offensive videos from being played.
-This gives me some peace of mind knowing that my kids have some active protection against harmful videos.
+This is an awesome resource and safety net for parents.

 Setting it up is super easy!
 On your PC you can find it at the bottom of your screen when you are on YouTube.
 Here is a screenshot of what you are looking for.